WP-API/WP-API/README.md

 API and how to use it.
 We've also got documentation on extending the API with extra data for plugin and theme developers!

-We're currently aiming for integration into WordPress 4.1 as a permanent part of core.
+There's no fixed timeline for integration into core at this time, but getting closer!

 ## Installation